juliogomez/devops/README.md

 * 4x microUSB-to-USB power cords
 * 1x RPi Case for 4x RPi

 For less than $300 you are all set to build a tiny and quiet, but fully-functional, 4-server datacenter.
 I chose 4 servers because I wanted to deploy a Kubernetes cluster with 1x Master and 3x Worker nodes, but you could have something different, like 3 or 6 nodes.
-I got all components from a single source (ie. Amazon), quickly shipped home to start working on it asap.
+I got all components from a single source (ie. Amazon, [here](http://amzn.eu/29EpwDv) is my shoppping list), quickly shipped home to start working on it asap.
 Easy.

 ### How to build your own cluster